khanlou/Meridian/Documentation/14 - Static Files.md

         })
         .listen()

-(You need to explicitly pass the bundle the files are in so that Meridian looks for them files in the correct place.)
+(You need to explicitly pass the bundle the files are in so that Meridian looks for the files in the correct place.)

 The URL `http://localhost:3000/styles.css` should now deliver your CSS file.